erigones/esdc-docs/user-guide/network/nictag.rst

 ------------------------

 Etherstubs are created with the command shown below.
 Please make sure that etherstub name ends with a number, otherwise you will end up with an error.
-Etherstubs created this way will be written to ``/usbkey/config``, and this makes them persistent over the reboots.
+Etherstubs created this way will be written to ``/usbkey/config``, and this makes them persistent over reboots.

 .. code-block:: bash